xromad/projectEulerGo/README.md

 * common - a set of common utilities that I have so I don't have to keep recreating them
 * eqGen - just playing around
-* palenPrime - playing with palendrome primes
+* palenPrime - playing with palendrome primes and emirp primes

 ## Projects
 1. fizzbuzz